ccnmtl/locustempus/README.md

 For a kitchen sink approach, use `make cypress`.
 This will bring up `make integrationserver`, `make webpack`, and `make cypress-open` in a single shell.
 CTR-C will exit all three processes.

 ### Port Already Bound Errors
-It's possible that `make dev` and `make cypress` don't clean up its constituent processes on exit.
+It's possible that `make dev` and `make cypress` don't clean up their constituent processes on exit.
 In particular, if you try to start Django's server and you get an error that the port is already bound, use `ps aux | grep runserver` to get the process and kill it manually.

 ### Make Target Explanations
 Selected explanations of various make targets